tfchurch/sumo-hakyll/pages/smt/index.md

 # Register for SMT 2014 {#register}

-*Registration officially opens on **October 1st, 2013**.
-Check back here after that date for a link to the registration site!*

 The registration deadline is on 11:59 PM Pacific time on **January 21st**, and the payment deadline is on **January 23rd**.
 Payment must be postmarked by the payment deadline.
 Registration is still possible after the deadline, but will